New scoring system aims to help osteoporosis patients walk again faster after spine fractures

 Summary

-This study is testing whether a new scoring system helps doctors choose the best treatment for people with spine fractures caused by osteoporosis.
-About 648 adults over 50 will be followed for 3 months to see if following the score's advice leads to faster return to normal mobility.
-The goal is to improve recovery without adding extra risk.
+This study looks at whether a new scoring system (called the OF score) helps doctors choose the best treatment for people with spine fractures due to osteoporosis.
+About 648 adults over 50 will be observed to see if following the score's advice leads to faster return to normal mobility within 3 months.
+The goal is to improve recovery without testing any new drugs or surgeries.

 Get updates